 The Fairfield County Sports Commission is a 501c (3) non-profit, educational organization dedicated to promoting youth fitness and an active, healthy lifestyle, as well as personal development through sports.

-Another key component of the Sports Commission is the Fairfield County Sports Hall of Fame, which is located at the UConn-Stamford Campus.
+Another key component of the Commission is the Fairfield County Sports Hall of Fame, which is located at the UConn-Stamford Campus.
 The Hall of Fame, created in 2005, recognizes the county’s long, rich tradition of sports and honors those who established that tradition.
-The Hall of Fame inductions are staged annually at the Sports Commission’s Sports Night awards dinner in October, which acts as a fundraiser.
+The Hall of Fame inductions are staged annually at the Commission’s Sports Night awards dinner in October, which acts as a fundraiser.

 The Hall of Fame also includes a University of Connecticut wing started in 2007 that honors athletes and coaches from Fairfield County that went on to accomplished sports careers at the state university.

-The Sports Commission is in its 10th year of existence, and 8th as a charitable and educational entity.
+The Sports Commission is in its 14th year of existence, and 12th as a charitable and educational entity.